Fluid and electrolyte balance is a dynamic process that is crucial for life and homeostasis.

 - Maintenance.
 The body expends a great deal of energy in maintaining the sodium and potassium concentrations through cell membrane pumps that exchange sodium and potassium ions.

 - Osmosis.
-When two different solutions are separated by a membrane that is impermeable to the dissolved substances, fluid shifts from the region of low solute concentration to the high solute concentration until the solutions are of equal concentrations.
+When two different solutions are separated by a membrane that is impermeable to the dissolved substances, fluid shifts from the region of low solute concentration to the high solute concentration until the solutions are of equal concentration.

 Causes of fluid and electrolyte imbalances are discussed below in general.